espocrm/documentation/docs/development/hooks.md

 - afterSave
 - beforeRemove
 - afterRemove
-- afterRelate – for many-to-many relationships
+- afterRelate – when two records are related through a many-to-many relationship;
-- afterUnrelate – for many-to-many relationships
+- afterUnrelate – when two records are unrelated through a many-to-many relationship;
-- afterMassRelate – for many-to-many relationships
+- afterMassRelate

 ## Creating hook